Language Translation

 Description

-Deer Creek Fish & Wildlife Area (FWA) began in 2010 with a transfer of 1,962 acres from the Putnamville Correctional Facility to the DNR Division of Fish & Wildlife.
+Deer Creek Fish, Wildlife & Nature Preserves Area (FWA) began in 2010 with a transfer of 1,962 acres from the Putnamville Correctional Facility to the DNR Division of Fish & Wildlife.
 After 2010, several more parcels were added to Deer Creek, bringing the current total to 2,175 acres.

 The property consists of mature oak-hickory woods interspersed with agriculture.
 A 4-acre pond on the north portion offers fishing for bass, bluegill, and catfish.
 Deer Creek winds through the south portion of the property with a low-head dam, iron bridge, and creek crossing made of concrete.
 A smaller, unnamed creek crosses the north portion of the property.